mxk/windows-secure-group-policy/README.md

 5. Update and copy over the templates as described in the next section.
 Update this file with new version information.
 6. Save an updated `Win11-CleanInstall.PolicyRules` file.
 7. Install the current policy and restart.
-8. Follow the steps above the update the policy, comparing it against the new security baselines.
+8. Follow the steps above to update the policy, comparing it against the new security baselines.

 ## Templates